axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 done
 ```

-**⚠️ Important:** Verify each chain's MultisigProver shows `$KEY_ROTATION_EOA` as the admin.
+**Important:** Verify each chain's MultisigProver shows `$KEY_ROTATION_EOA` as the admin.
 If any chain fails, investigate that specific transaction before proceeding.

 ### Step 6: Transfer InterchainTokenService Admin to Emergency Operator EOA